Kurt Vile: Sonic Byways

 While Vile felt good about the process, Laakso had to make a few accommodating adjustments.
 “At Rancho [De La Luna] I was definitely doing more engineering than playing,” he said.
 “Which wasn’t how I envisioned it at first.
 It just seemed like the best way to do it.
 It would have been fun to be in the room with them.”
 On the other hand, he prefers “doing guitar parts while I’m driving the computer.”

-The other back of brain mental note was sonic consistency across studio hops.
+The other back-of-brain mental note was sonic consistency across studio hops.
 “It definitely was something we were conscious of and concerned with going into the recordings,” said Laakso.
 “Other albums that had been recorded in various locations with different people involved turned out quite well.
 Whether or not we were always using the same vocal mic, we had faith that it would work out in the end, in part because of the mixers and mastering engineer, Greg Calbi.
 I like it when albums sound somewhat varied, so long as there’s still a cohesion to them.
 Some albums sound too ‘samey’ to me.
 As much as I might love the songs, I can find them a bit fatiguing.

 “There were a lot of engineers involved.
-Usually I wouldn’t meddle, but I would respectfully not be shy about bad ideas.
+Usually I wouldn’t meddle, but I would respectfully not be shy about calling out bad ideas.
 I’d bring certain pieces for continuity.
 But it wasn’t really something that formed any decisions.
 We wouldn’t refuse to do something because we didn’t have a particular mic that was used on other songs.

 “There were a ton of mics used on Kurt.
 I got an original brass capsule AKG C414 towards the beginning of the sessions that everyone agreed sounded awesome on him, but it ended up self-destructing.
 I thought the capsule was toast, but that ended up not being the case.”